Pasadena Bus Accident Attorney

 - Bus manufacturer.
 They will be held liable for:

 - Design defects found in the bus.

-- Knowledge of defects made during the manufacturing process, but failing to mention anything about them.
+- Knowledge of defects made during the manufacturing process, but failing to mention anything about the problem.

-- Not including a warning label for individuals to be aware of the potential risks that may come about when utilizing the bus.
+- Not including a warning label for individuals to be aware of the potential risks that may come about when using the bus.